warren/perdicis-notes/content/Musings.md

 TODO: group these all under a note called [[Teaching to avoid learning]]

-Generally speaking, websites I enjoy:
+Generally speaking, the stuff that sparks my brain:
 - msci.com
 - pew research
+- axios for current affairs
 - The ones I linked from within [[Rationalism]]
-- idk it'll depend on the topic I need evidence for.
+- YouTube documentaries